thehenchnerd

 • Find out your tolerance for star jump repetitions (how many can you do before you absolutely need to rest—whether it’s 5 or 50, what matters is your intensity).

-• Start a 20-minute timer.
+• Start a 20-minute timer (phone or fitness wearable).
 Perform your tolerance number of star jumps.
 Rest for 30 seconds (that’s one set completed) and repeat.
 Make a note of your workout (what gets measured gets improved upon).
 You’ll want to note the following:

 1. How many sets you achieved within the 20-minute time frame.